- Home

 - Can be entered manually.

-- Can be automatically calculated by applying a mark-up to a Cost Price.
+- Can be automatically calculated by applying a markup to a Cost Price.

 Fixed and Unit Prices